 Stephanie Council Tatum was born in Fayetteville, North Carolina.
 She graduated from North Carolina Central University, majoring in home economics education.
 She continued her college career with a master’s degree in family and consumer sciences from North Carolina Central University.
 Upon graduating and recognizing her parents’ values and standards for education and business, Stephanie decided to give back and teach the children of her community the importance of family and consumer sciences.
-She is pursuing a doctorate in organizational leadership at Regent University.
+She is pursuing a doctorate in organizational leadership at Columbia International University.

 As a former educator and program developer, Stephanie has spent many years teaching and leading at the state level for nearly two decades to ensure the healthy state of children in North Carolina, Georgia, and now Virginia.
 She has worked in family and consumer sciences for thirty-two years.